nyumathclinic/latex-gotham/README.md

     $ l3build doc

-The user documentation is in the file `beamerthemeGotham.pdf`.
-The file `beamerthemeGotham-code.pdf` will have the user documentation and pretty-printed code.
+Then look in the `build/doc` directory.
+The files ending in `-code.pdf` include user documentation and pretty-printed code.

 After installation, you can execute

-    $ texdoc beamerthemeGotham
+    $ texdoc <package>

-anwhere from the command line.
+anwhere from the command line to view the user documentation.

+    $ texdoc -l <package>

+will list the available documents for that package.

 ## License